sshyran/gif2html5-app/README.md

 curl -H "Content-Type: application/json" -d '{"url":"http://media.giphy.com/media/WSqcqvTxgwfYs/giphy.gif", "api_key" : "$YOUR_API_KEY" }' http://localhost:5000/convert
 ```

-The gif will be downloaded, processed and uploaded to Amazon S3.
+The GIF will be downloaded, processed and uploaded to Amazon S3.

 ### Webhook

 If you want to convert the GIF asynchronously you can provide webhook endpoint in the JSON.
-The application will return right away and webhook will be called once the GIF is converted / uploaded to S3.
+The application will return right away and webhook will be called once the GIF is converted and uploaded to S3.

 ```shell
 curl -H "Content-Type: application/json" -d '{"url":"http://media.giphy.com/media/WSqcqvTxgwfYs/giphy.gif", "webhook":"http://google.com", "api_key" : "$YOUR_API_KEY"}' http://localhost:5000/convert